Ship breaking: Environmental risks

 Ship recycling was once a major environmental and occupational health concern.
 Many yards lacked strict controls and allowed hazardous materials to contaminate air, soil and water, creating risks for workers and local communities.
 Since then, large recycling nations have upgraded their facilities to comply with the Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships (HKC), which entered into force on 25 June 2025, bringing mandatory global standards for hazardous materials management, worker safety and environmental protection.
 Environmental and worker safety groups such as Greenpeace and International Labour Organization (ILO) continue to monitor compliance.
 Earlier assessments highlighted risks to mangroves, biodiversity and coastal stability.
 Recent studies and international oversight indicate that certified yards in Bangladesh and India now operate under improved waste management and coastal protection measures in line with HKC requirements.

 The Hong Kong International Convention for the Safe and Environmentally Sound Recycling of Ships, adopted in 2009 and entered into force on 25 June 2025, was designed to address these concerns on a global scale.
 The Convention sets legally binding requirements for the design, construction, operation and preparation of ships so they can be recycled without endangering human health or the environment.
-It also requires ship recycling facilities to meet strict standards for hazardous-waste handling, worker safety and environmental protection, and to obtain certification and provide detailed reporting.
+It also requires ship recycling facilities to meet strict standards for hazardous waste handling, worker safety and environmental protection, and to obtain certification and provide detailed reporting.

-The Basel Convention on the Control of Trans-boundary Movements of Hazardous Wastes and Their Disposal of 1989 has been ratified by 166 countries, including India and Bangladesh, and in 2004, End of Life Ships were subjected to its regulations.
+The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal of 1989 has been ratified by 166 countries, including India and Bangladesh, and in 2004, end-of-life ships were subjected to its regulations.
 It aims to stop the transportation of dangerous substances to less-developed countries and mandate the use of regulated facilities.
-The decision to scrap a ship is often made in international waters, beyond the Basel Convention’s scope.
+The decision to scrap a ship is often made in international waters, beyond the Basel Convention's scope.